edetcliff/CoffeeShopApi/README.md

 # CoffeeShopApi
-Web Api for Admin and Client to view coffee menu and create Reservation
+Web Api for Admin to administrate and Client to view coffee menu, sub menu and create Reservation